Digitising Recurring Journey in Insurance

 (Gaurav Sadana)

-Today, most of the insurance companies stick to multiple distribution network environment.
-They don’t stick one distribution channel to sell insurance.
-Agents act as independent advisors to the customers that assisted them to buy an insurance.
+Today, most of the insurance companies stick to multiple distribution network environments.
+They don’t stick to one distribution channel to sell insurance.
+Agents act as independent advisors to the customers that assist them in buying insurance.
 Pre-dominantly, the agency has been a large assisted sourcing channel for the insurers.
 Traditionally, in India, that is how insurance has been sold since inception.

 The agencies are an independent body and they are not bound by the business terms.
-Therefore, it is important for the company to make the process simple for them as well.
+Therefore, the company needs to make the process simple for them as well.
 There has to be an equal retention strategy for the agents.

 BANCA CHANNEL